elhub/devxp-windows/README.md

 |---------|---------|
 |<a href='http://boxstarter.org/package/url?https://raw.githubusercontent.com/elhub/windows-dev-box/master/Install-DevBox.ps1'>Elhub DevBox</a>     | Java Development Environment for Windows (JDK, IntelliJ IDEA, etc) |

+If you are running a PC without a local administrator account with own login, it would be better to download the powershell scripts and run Install-DevPC.ps1

 **Further Steps**

 1. The file setup installs WSL with Ubuntu, but the default installation only sets up a root user with a blank